PLOS/Dockerfiles/README.md

 Scaling/Load Balancing
 ----------------------

-There is a scaling demo that runs multiple instances of NED using Consul.
+There is a scaling demo that runs multiple instances of NED using HAProxy.
 Here is roughly how you would use it.

-* Start stack: `./nv stack nedapi_consul`
+* Start stack: `./nv stack ned_lb_scale`
-* See the consul UI: http://localhost:8500/ui
-* Run more NED instances: `./nv stack nedapi_consul scale nedapi=4`
+* Run more NED instances: `./nv stack ned_lb_scale scale nedapi=4`
-* Refresh the consul UI to see the added services
-* Run `journalctl -f` on host to watch haproxy log to see its spanning requests to different containers
+* Run `journalctl -f` on host to watch haproxy log to see its spanning requests to different containers (not sure if this still works)
-* Visit NED proxy at http://localhost:8081/v1/service/config while watching that log is spanning requests
+* Visit NED proxy at http://localhost:8880/v1/service/config while watching that log is spanning requests
 * You can see proxy stats at http://localhost:1936/ but it wont be accurate since scaling restarts haproxy which reset the values to 0